Geno1024/10-warnings-for-new-githuber/Readme.md

 Actually, more than 10, maybe.

+0. I use github to push some commits to git.
+ - Git is a tool, GitHub is a server providing services related to git.
+ - Note the case.
+The word GitHub has two uppercase letters, G, and H.

 1. My GitHub Pages reported 404.
  - Wait for 10 minutes.
  - Check your email.